 Tax Rate: 5% on all moneys, funds, currencies remitted abroad, with or without the intervention of Financial Institutions.
-It includes all kind of wire transfer, withdraws or payment of any nature remitted abroad, with or without the intervention of the financial system.
+It includes the transfer convanceall kind of currency abroad, in cash, in checks, credit cards, through wire transfer, withdraws or payment of any nature remitted abroad, with or without the intervention of the institutions of the banking and financial system.
 It also includes the offsetting or compensation of accounts with entities abroad.
-All these transactions shall be subject to a 5% tax on the amount remitted, transferred or carried outside Ecuador
+All these transactions shall be subject to a 5% tax on the amount remitted, transferred or carried outside Ecuador a) Ecuadorians and foreign individuals' residents of Ecuador b) Undivided inheritances c) Private national corporations, Branches of foreign companies and permanent establishments domiciled in Ecuador, even in the cases when they offset or compensate accounts with entities, related or not, from abroad d) Importers of goods, either individual, national or foreign corporations or permanent establishments of foreign companies